zhiyuanyao7/ucla-intro2qgis-raster/_episodes/01-Get-Started-with-QGIS.md

 ## Add data to QGIS

 To start, we need to download the data first.
 There are two shapefiles: Grocery stores [Download](./data/GroceryStore_sp.zip), and Neighborhood boundary [Download](./data/Neighborhood_sp.zip), and a csv file: Apartments [Download](./data/Apartments.csv).
+The Apartments are thoes which are within 20 min buffer to UCLA by public transit and whose price are less than $1700/month.

 ### Add vector data